 I’m here to tell you that this homemade applesauce recipe is easy to make and so worth it.

-No need for perfection
+No need for perfection with this applesauce

 You’ll save a substantial amount of money if you track down a farmer who is willing to sell you her culls or seconds.
 These apples are bruised or blemished, but perfectly fine for turning into homemade applesauce.
 Just trim out the bad parts and use the rest.
 If you have a small orchard of your own, the apples that drop to the ground can be used in this homemade applesauce recipe.
-Simply cut out the blemishes and use the good portion of the apple that remains.
+Simply cut out the blemishes and bruises, using the good portion of the apple that remains.

 Homemade applesauce recipe